Topp-Roots-Lab/taghelper/README.md

 ## How do I use ___.py?
 ### Using id-upload.py
 id-upload.py is the main script used to upload tags and generate ids.
 Here's how to use it :)

+1. Open the command line and navigate to the directory containing the script by using ```bash cd ```.